 Inspiring excellence - educating mind, body, and soul - a classical education in the Catholic tradition.

-Divine Mercy Academy currently has three full-time faculty and one part-time faculty.
-Our teachers work diligently everyday to bring to reality the vision of Divine Mercy Academy as an institution of excellence in academics, prayer, faithfulness to Catholic teaching, and development of young men and women as heroic disciples of Christ’s Teachings.
+Divine Mercy Academy currently has four full-time faculty and one part-time faculty, and numerous volunteer educators.
+Our teachers work diligently every day to bring to reality the vision of Divine Mercy Academy as an institution of excellence in academics, prayer, faithfulness to Catholic teaching, and development of young men and women as heroic disciples of Christ’s Teachings.
 All DMA faculty have signed an oath to the Magisterium of the Roman Catholic Church.